engels74/tgraph-bot-source/README.md

 ## Features

 - Automatically generates and posts Tautulli graphs to a Discord channel
-- Supports multiple languages (English and Danish) using i18n
+- Supports multiple languages (currently English and Danish) using i18n
 - Runs in a Docker container for easy deployment
-- Configurable graph options
+- Configurable graph options with ability to enable/disable specific graphs
-- Interactive Discord slash commands for bot management
+- Interactive Discord slash commands for bot management and user statistics
+- User-specific graph generation (with rate limiting)
+- Customizable update intervals and data retention periods
+- Annotation options for each graph type

 ## Preview
 <img src="https://i.imgur.com/lHLWpc2.png" width="50%" alt="An example of how it looks">